earthscopeoceans/automaid/README.md

 must be in the "bin" directory and must be named `icdf24_v103_test` and `icdf24_v103ec_test`.

+Finally, ensure the environmental variables:
+(1) $MERMAID, itself a directory containing "server/" and "processed/", and (2) $AUTOMAID, the path to this cloned directory, containing "scripts/", are defined in your system.

 ### 2. USAGE

 To use the application:

-* Copy files from your Mermaid server into the "server" directory:
+* Copy files from your Mermaid server into the "$MERMAID/server" directory:
   `scp username@host:\{"*.LOG","*.MER","*.vit"\} server`
 * Activate the virtual environment:
-`source activate pymaid`
+  `source activate pymaid` or `conda activate pymaid` or (if "conda" not found) e.g., `source /Users/joelsimon/anaconda3/etc/profile.d/conda.sh ; conda  activate pymaid`
-* Run the main.py file in the "scripts" directory:
+* Run the main.py file:
-`python scripts/main.py`
+  `python $AUTOMAID/scripts/main.py`
 * Quit the virtual environment:
   `source deactivate`

-You will be getting the processed files into the directory `processed`.
+You will be getting the processed files into the directory `$MERMAID/processed`.
 You may have to remove some error-prone log files and create some directories - we will be editing the script for increased versatility as we go along.

 The "main.py" file can be edited to select some options:

 * A date range between which to process the data can be chosen with the `begin` and `end` variables.
 * A "redo" flag can be set to True in order to restart the processing of data for each launch of the script.
 This flag force the deletion of the content of the content of the `processed` directory.